dscolby/CausalELM.jl/docs/src/index.md

 *   Non-parametric randomization (permutation) inference-based p-values for all models

 ### What's New?
-*   Corrected calculation of L2 penalty
-*   Corrected estimation of ATE using double machine learning
-*   Added support for categorical treatments for double machine learning
+*   Added support for dataframes
+*   Estimators can handle any array whose values are <:Real
+*   Estimator constructors are now called with model(X, T, Y) instead of model(X, Y, T)
-*   Implemented R-learner
+*   Improved documentation
-*   Fixed E-value calculation
-*   Simplified module structure and refactored code
+*   causalELM has a new logo

 ### Comparison with Other Packages
 Other packages, mainly EconML, DoWhy, and CausalML, have similar funcitonality.
 Beides being written in Julia rather than Python, the main differences between CausalELM and these libraries are:

-*   CausalELM uses extreme learning machines rather than tree-based or deep learners
+*   CausalELM uses extreme learning machines instead of tree-based, linear, or deep learners
 *   CausalELM performs cross validation during training
 *   CausalELM performs inference via asymptotic randomization inference rather than bootstrapping